 The thought that a government would purposely obliterate the minds of its citizens may sound extreme.
 But if you honestly examine what's happening, you'll discover the American mind is systematically being vitiated--because mentally impaired persons are much easier to manipulate and control.
 And, unfortunately, a large number of Americans are already so intellectually diminished that they're unaware of how their minds are being deranged.

-A close study of what's happening in Iraq and Afghanistan reveals the diabolical tactics used to destroy the minds of American soldiers.
+A close study of what's happening in Iraq, Syria, and Afghanistan reveals the diabolical tactics used to destroy the minds of American soldiers.
 There simply is NO overall strategy pursued which provides even a slight modicum of personal security.
 Each day, American soldiers go out to a totally deadly situation where they're as likely to get killed as not.
 They might as well have a bullseye painted on their uniforms, as they provide easy moving targets for insurgents whose mission in life is to kill American soldiers.
 The human mind simply cannot retain its sanity in such a deadly environment.

 The capitalist cabal is using a number of tactics to drive American soldiers--and civilians--insane: incapable of telling right from wrong, truth from lies, embracing suicidal ideas and actions.